kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

       ![](images/newlinkedservice1.png)

-1. Once you have created the two linked services, be certain to press the **Publish all** button at the top to publish our work.
+1. Once you have created the two linked services, be certain to press the **Publish all** button at the top to publish your work.
 Finalize the creation of the linked services and click **Publish**.

       ![](images/publish-linked.png)